Skip to content

 Git operations:

-1. Stage files (git add -A or specific files)
+1. Stage files (git add -A, honoring -x/--exclude, or the internal allowlist)

 3. Validate staged changes exist